List of kings of Numidia

 Numidia was an ancient Berber kingdom located in the region of North Africa that today comprises Algeria and parts of today Tunisia, Libya and Morocco.
 The kingdom existed from the 3rd to the 1st century BC.
+Numidia was originally composed of two large kingdoms: the Massyles in the east and the Masaesyles in the west, until it was unified into a single kingdom by Masinissa the king of Massylii.
 Rome established it as a client kingdom after the Second Punic War and annexed it, first in 46 BC and again in 25 BC after a brief period of restored independence under King Juba II (30 BC–25 BC).

+After this, the kingdom became the Numidian kingdom of Mauretania, being ruled by Juba II as a client king.
+The royal line definitely ended in 40 AD after Juba II's son, Ptolemy was murdered by his cousin, Caligula.
+The kingdom itself actually ended after the demise of Ptolemy's former slave, Aedemon who had revolted from 40 AD to 42 AD against Rome, after this, the kingdom gets completely annexed by the Roman Empire.

+Before Massinissa's unification there were two distinct groups: